cgarbin/cgarbin.github.io/_posts/2022-09-19-writing-good-jupyter-notebooks.md

 1. Explain why specific numbers were chosen (the assumptions behind them).
 1. Explain what the code blocks are doing.

-In the following figure we explain why we are removing all employes that 66 or older and add a reference to backup our decision (the hyperlink in the text).
-We also explain that this piece of code is doing in detail.
+In the following figure we explain why we are removing all employees that are 66 or older and add a reference to back up our decision (the hyperlink in the text).
+We also explain what this piece of code is doing in detail.

 ![Step 3 - Making data cleanup more explicit](/images/2022-09-19/step-3.drawio.png){: .align-center style="width:66%;"}